M-Igashi/cologne-raves/README.md

 - Stick to one `.json` file per submission
 - File naming convention suggestion: `2025-04-bootshaus.json`, `2025-05-underground.json`, etc.
 - Avoid duplicating the same event across files
+- Use one branch per submission for clarity

 ---